-In our column Poetry Rx, readers write in with a specific emotion and our resident poets—Sarah Kay, Kaveh Akbar, and Claire Schwartz—take turns prescribing the perfect poems to match.
-This week, Claire Schwartz is on the line.
+In our column Poetry Rx, readers write in with a specific emotion, and our resident poets—Sarah Kay, Kaveh Akbar, and Claire Schwartz—take turns prescribing the perfect poems to match.
+This week, Kaveh Akbar is on the line.

 My wife and I are expecting a baby in five months.
 We are both women, and she is carrying it.
 The months feel expansive and momentous, like I need to get myself wholly together, smooth out all my rusted-in neuroses, do all the wild kayaking, dancing, writing, and running around in forests.
 I need to do all that so I’m perfectly composed and ready for the sacrifices of parenthood.
 I feel I should be savoring every delicious hour of this right-before-baby time, but I’m still worrying and feeling a little bereft and not working out, just like usual.
 I can’t wait to meet our son or daughter, but how can I graduate to fully baked adult in just five months?
 What if I’m not good at it?